palthol/Notes-of-DOOM/README.md

 ## Overview

-This repository is created to store notes on various subjects in a clean and organized manner.
-Each note is categorized and stored in its respective folder, making it easy to navigate and find specific information.
-Whether it's for personal use, collaboration, or sharing knowledge, this repository can be adapted to fit different needs.
+This repository is created to store notes on software development in a clean and organized manner.
+Each topic about software development is categorized and stored in its respective folder, making it easy to navigate and find specific information.

 ## Structure